 Everything works fine in development.
 You log in, you get a cookie, life is good.
 You deploy to production, and a portion of your users can't authenticate.
 No useful error message.
 The browser just silently fails or shows a generic "something went wrong" page.
 Your logs contain 431 Request Header Fields Too Large or requests that arrive with a valid session cookie that your app promptly rejects.

 The culprit is almost always cookie size.
-This post walks through why auth cookies grow out of control, how to spot the symptoms, and three concrete solutions you can apply today.
+This post walks through why auth cookies grow out of control, how to spot the symptoms, and concrete solutions you can apply today.

 Why Auth Cookies Get Chonky (Large)